 The Metaphor of Butterflies

 During the summer, the patients at Veritas Collaborative enjoy watching the metamorphosis of caterpillars to butterflies.
-These furry little creatures go through a great deal of change in two short weeks, similar to the remarkable changes our patients make during their recovery process here at Veritas.
+These furry little creatures go through a great deal of change in two short weeks, similar to the remarkable changes our patients make during their recovery process at the Veritas hospitals.

-I am the teacher around here and am honored to serve the young women and young men who enter our doors for treatment.
-During the school year, I am tasked with coordinating the instruction of our patients, who range from ages 10-19.
-The patients are able to maintain progress in their coursework from their schools at home with my help, and with the assistance of local university tutors.
+During the school year, child and adolescent patients are able to maintain progress in their coursework from their schools at home with the expert help from our Education Team.
 However, during the summer months, when most patients have completed their academics for the school year, we get to have a bit of fun in science and art.

-The patients at Veritas Collaborative are similarly going through a process as they learn to eat for strength and energy, be still and mindful, and allow meaningful changes to happen to their minds and bodies on the path to recovery.
-The butterflies are a beautiful metaphor for this journey, and I feel honored to be able to walk alongside our patients for a small part of their journey.
+The child and adolescent patients are similarly going through a process as they learn to eat for strength and energy, be still and mindful, and allow meaningful changes to happen to their minds and bodies on the path to recovery.
+The butterflies are a beautiful metaphor for this journey, and our Education Team is honored to be able to walk alongside our patients for a small part of their journey.